Resorting to good wine: The RSM Classic, Sea Island Resort, November 20-23, 2025

 Brandon Boudreau at Newcastle Wine Merchants

-• Brandon’s store, Newcastle Wine Merchant, is still relatively new and he’s already accumulated a devoted local following.
+• Brandon’s store, Newcastle Wine Merchant, has accumulated a devoted local following.
 He’s what I would describe as a tastemaker, whose combination of knowledge, enthusiasm and access to allocated producers can help steer his clients to exciting discoveries across the price/value spectrum.
 In his own words, his goal is to help people discover “the best kept secrets of the wine world.”
 Despite the fact that his wines may be unfamiliar to many, he’s committed to the idea that buying them should never be intimidating.
-Unfortunately a recent visit to the website showed a distressing number of great bottles out of stock, but this could just be temporary so don’t let it throw you.
+His website unfortunately is barely maintained but his Instagram game is strong and I’d default there or even better, do it the old fashioned way and just walk in.

-• The Bubble Bar at Two Friends is curated by another certified sommelier and wine educator, Ruth Ryberg.
+• The Bubble Bar at Two Friends was originally curated by another certified sommelier and wine educator, Ruth Ryberg.
 The unique concept is a wine store and wine bar inside a boutique/gift shop.
-More than 500 wines are available, many from small, artisanal producers with a sustainable/organic orientation.
-French wines and a selection of 80 champagnes and sparkling wines provide focus.
-Prices look very fair, especially since you can carry a bottle right to the wine bar without any additional corkage (yay!).
-But if you’re in the mood there are also some thoughtful, relatively affordable splurges like Auguste Clape Cornas or 2016 Chateau Talbot.
+When we first visited there were more than 500 wines available, many from small, artisanal producers with a sustainable/organic orientation.
+Recently the website has been scrubbed of any specific wine recommendations, so we don’t know what’s up.
+Proceed with caution.

 Next